 top of page

-LENSWOMAN - A Romance of the 1960s & '70s
+A novel of the 1960s & '70s

-Praise for Lenswoman:
+Praise for Lenswoman in Love:

-It’s no surprise that Kim Gottlieb-Walker’s wonderful Lenswoman is as soulful and true as her much-lauded work in photography.
+It’s no surprise that Kim Gottlieb-Walker’s wonderful Lenswoman in Love is as soulful and true as her much-lauded work in photography.
 Gorgeous with detail and gloriously filled with heart and adventure, this is the literary equivalent of a great song with the kind of magic that lingers for days.

 Cameron Crowe, Filmmaker and Rock Journalist

 “Romance, sure thing!
-But more than that, Lenswoman offers a rich evocation of another time— the Sixties and Seventies, from the West Coast to Swinging London— seen through the eyes of a passionate and talented young photographer.
+But more than that, Lenswoman in Love offers a rich evocation of another time— the Sixties and Seventies, from the West Coast to Swinging London— seen through the eyes of a passionate and talented young photographer.
 Her camera takes her inside recording studios and onto film sets, and her heart takes her on a journey of soulful self-discovery.
 Read on!”

 Steven Rea, author of The Hollywood Book Club (film critic for the Philadelphia Inquirer for 25 years)